 Judging by the title, we all know why you’re here.
-You got your brand-new pair of AirPods just recently; you brought them home with many hopes and dreams.
+You recently got your brand-new pair of AirPods; you brought them home with high hopes and dreams.

-You might have already told your friends as well, or if you are like us, you must have posted on Instagram as well.
+You might have already told your friends, or if you are like us, you may have posted on Instagram as well.
 After all this, only a few days go by, and you find that one of your AirPods has stopped working.

-Even if you have had them for a while, it still hurts the same.
+Even if you have had them for a while, it still hurts just as much.
 Trust me, we understand.
-Having only one AirPods working can really put your spirits down.
+Having AirPods not Working can really put a damper on your spirits.
 So, what if there was a way to fix this dilemma on your own?

-Well, for this purpose, we will need to understand some of the reasons as to why you may end up with your AirPods only playing in one ear.
-Once you are familiar with the causes, you will be better equipped to work on actually fixing the problem.
+To address this issue, we need to understand some of the reasons why your AirPods may only play in one ear.
+Once you are familiar with the causes, you will be better equipped to address and resolve the problem.

 Why Are My AirPods Not Working